The Essence of Petri Net Gluings: Conclusion and future work

 In this work, we considered Petri nets endowed with a semantics as the object of our study, and generalized the notion of morphism between Petri nets allowing to map transitions to entire sequences of computations.
 As a result, we obtained categories $\PetriS$ which are parametrized over $\Semantics$.
 In each of such categories, we identified two particular classes of morphisms, which we called \emph{synchronizations} and \emph{identifications}.
 These can be respectively used to model the notion of gluing nets along transitions and places, two techniques that are by now considered standard in the literature.

 In our model, it becomes apparent how the main difference between these two well-known styles of gluing is that whereas merging on places acts at a purely topological level -- places are mapped to places and transitions to transitions -- merging on transitions is better understood as acting at a computational level -- places are mapped to places, but transitions are mapped to computations.
+On a deeper technical level, we established how merging on places arises as the result of a single pushout operation, while merging on transitions is the result of a double pushout operation.

 Moreover, we emphasized how the notion of net gluing -- be it a synchronization or an identification -- is completely independent from the concept of ports, which has been considered standard in the last decade of research.
 Indeed, net gluings can be perfomed within the same net, and are even better understood this way.
 The familiar notion of gluing different nets together can be recovered by using the obvious coproduct structure present in $\PetriS$ to define a monoidal product.